slub/labe/ARCHITECTURE.md

 * we need *little preprocessing*, we mostly turn CSV or SOLR JSON into sqlite databases
-* we still can *be fast* through caching, which can be done forehandedly ("cache warming") or as data is actually requested; this is in essence the same work that would be needed in a batch approach, but we can do it lazily.
+* we still can *be fast* through caching, which can be done forehandedly ("cache warming") or as data is actually requested; this is in essence the same work that would be needed in a batch approach, but we can do it lazily (ie. we pre-compute only about **0.3%** of the results).

 The server delivers JSON responses, which can be processed in catalog frontends.